noahkw/acmetk/docs/installation.rst

    :substitutions:

    # create the user
-   sudo useradd acme_broker -m -d /srv/acme_broker -s /bin/bash
+   sudo useradd acmetk -m -d /srv/acmetk -s /bin/bash
    # create the configuration directory and grant permissions
-   sudo mkdir /etc/acme_broker && sudo chown acme_broker: /etc/acme_broker
+   sudo mkdir /etc/acmetk && sudo chown acmetk: /etc/acmetk
    # change user to the newly created one
-   sudo su acme_broker
+   sudo su acmetk
    # clone the repository to the user's home directory
-   cd /srv/acme_broker
+   cd /srv/acmetk
    git clone |GIT_URL|

-To create the database user and the database needed for the :class:`~acme_broker.server.AcmeBroker`, issue the following commands:
+To create the database user and the database needed for the :class:`~acmetk.server.AcmeBroker`, issue the following commands:

 .. code-block:: bash